jw56578/pp2/pp2/README.md

 ## Todo

 ## 1 Login
-* if a login is sucessful then cache the username and tennant and show it always

 * UI - activity indicator looks terrible, make it look better
   * make the spinner bigger and centered and the message in a better location centered in the screen
-* make login screen look better
-  * the words are being blurred by the background picture
-* make the campus key and user name already be there in a label if it has been saved in properties

 ## 2 Registration